kryptokrona/kryptokrona-docs/api/wallet-rpc-api.md

 Parameter            | Description
 -------------------- | ------------------------------------------------------------
 `<service address>`  | IP of TurtleCoin RPC Wallet, if RPC Wallet is located on local machine it is either 127.0.0.1 or localhost
-`<service port>`     | TurtleCoin RPC Wallet port, by default it is binded to 8070 port, but it can be manually binded to any port you want, read more about this here.
+`<service port>`     | TurtleCoin RPC Wallet port, by default it is binded to 8070 port, but it can be manually binded to any port you want